tanzila-abedin/web-landing-page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# MORDERN WEB LANDING PAGE
+# MODERN WEB LANDING PAGE

 > Followed a youtube tutorial to build this project.
 It is responsive to mobile and tablet aswell.